 Virginia Tech Internship in Nutrition and Dietetics

-Our mission: preparing confident, competent entry-level registered dietitian nutritionists who can balance evidence-based practice with client-centered care.
+Our mission: Preparing confident and competent entry-level registered dietitian nutritionists who can balance evidence-based practice with client-centered care.

 Note: if you are in the process of pursuing a graduate degree from another program, you are also eligible to apply to our internship.
-You will need to demonstrate a plan for completing that graduate program before the end of the internship.
+You will need to demonstrate you have been accepted to that graduate program, you have an established plan of study that can be completed during the internship, and that you can complete the graduate program within three months of finishing the internship.

 Individuals who do not have a DPD verification statement and are seeking the RD credential may want to consider Virginia Tech’s Master of Science Degree in Nutrition and Dietetics.